 Your product of animal origin (POAO) consignments will be checked at the Border Inspection Post (BIP) by the resident official veterinary surgeon (OVS) or official fish inspector (OFI).
 If your goods fail the inspection, the consignment will have to be either destroyed, or transported outside the European Union (EU).

 The Common Veterinary Entry Document (CVED) form that accompanies each of your consignments will show if the goods have been rejected.
 Consignments that are rejected must be either re-exported or destroyed.
-If you decide to re-export the consignment this must take place using the same transport method that you originally used to import the goods to the BIP.
-Also, all other EU BIPs will be notified of the re-export via the Rapid Alert System for Food and Feed to prevent the goods being illegally reintroduced into the Community via another port.
+If you decide to re-export the consignment this must take place using the same transport method that you originally used to import the goods to the BCP.
+Also, all other EU BCPs will be notified of the re-export via the Rapid Alert System for Food and Feed to prevent the goods being illegally reintroduced into the Community via another port.
 The re-export must take place within 60 days or you will be charged for the destruction of the consignment.

 The consignment can only be re-exported if it doesn't present a serious animal or public health risk and with the agreement of the OVS/OFI.